YuukanOO/uniformcss.com/get-started/introduction/overview.md

 <h4><span class="w-24 h-24 mr-8 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-silver-200 leading-0 text-black radius-round">3</span> You can add your own properties</h4>

-As shiny new CSS specs get finalized and introduced, you don't have to wait for Uniform to support it!
-Easily add your own properties in directly.
+While shiny new CSS specs become standardized, you don’t have to wait for Uniform.
+You can use Uniform APIs to add your own properties.

 ```scss
 // styles.scss